A TensorFlow Simulation Framework for Scientific Computing of Fluid Flows on Tensor Processing Units: Single-precision arithmetic

 for $x\in[0,1]$ with periodic boundary conditions, and constant velocity $u$ and diffusivity $\alpha$.
 An analytic solution to~\cref{EQ_ADE_MODEL} is given as:

 with the characteristic decay rate $t_c=(4\pi^2\alpha)^{-1}$.
-We discretize the temporal derivative with a first-order backward Euler scheme and all spatial operators are discretized using a second-order finite-difference scheme, resulting in the following discrete form:
+We discretize the temporal derivative with a first-order forward Euler scheme and all spatial operators are discretized using a second-order finite-difference scheme, resulting in the following discrete form:

 To analyze the error that arises from the floating-point representation, we expand all quantities in~\cref{EQ_ADE_FD} as follows:

 where the round-off errors $\epsilon_i, \tau, \delta_j\sim{\cal{P}}(0,\sigma)$ are sampled from a distribution $\cal{P}$ with zero-mean and a standard deviation $\sigma$ that depends on the compute architecture and precision.
 By retaining first-order terms in the round-off error,~\cref{EQ_ADE_FD_FLOATING} can be written as: